HMS Cicala: Service

 Cicala was deployed against the Russian Bolsheviks during the British campaign in the Baltic (1918–1919).
 In June 1919 her crew mutinied, refusing orders to sail up the River Dvina to engage Bolshevik artillery batteries.
 Other British vessels had run aground in shallow waters and come under attack from the batteries, gun barges, floating mines and aircraft.
 Rear Admiral John Green ordered the other ships in his squadron to turn their guns on the Cicala and threatened to open fire, after which the mutineers backed down and obeyed the orders.
 Green's senior officer, Rear Admiral Walter Cowan, was uncertain if the crew could be tried for mutiny as it was a wartime-only offence and Britain had not formally declared war against the Bolsheviks.
 The Admiralty in London confirmed that charges could be brought and Cowan's court-martial sentenced five ringleaders to death, afterwards commuted to five years imprisonment.

 Cicala was later assigned to the China station.
 In November 1923 she assisted a Japanese merchant steamer that had grounded while escaping pirates near Guangzhou.
-On 4 June 1935 the Cicala surprised five pirate sampans which had just attacked a junk carrying firewood and ammunition on the West (Xi) River and drove the pirates away.
-In 1937 she responded to a report of a pirate attack on a steamer; the crew of the steamer had repulsed an attack but suspected some pirates got aboard.
-Cicala put aboard a naval guard party and escorted the vessel to Shiuhing (Zhaoqing) where at least 10 suspects were arrested.
+On 4 June 1935, the vessel surprised five pirate sampans which had just attacked a junk carrying firewood and ammunition on the West (Xi) River and drove the pirates away.
+In 1937, she responded to a report of a pirate attack on a steamer; the crew of the steamer had repulsed an attack but suspected some pirates got aboard.
+Cicala put aboard a naval guard party and escorted the vessel to Shiuhing (Zhaoqing) where at least ten suspects were arrested.